muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T62B) hotfix
+- Fix: V13 profile version, converts old style GUIDs to new style GUIDs for consistency across the board.
+This will bump profile versions to version 13.
+- New: Hide default mode option.
+This will make the "Default" profile disappear from the mode drop down boxes provided that (1) Another root level mode exists (2) the default mode has no mappings in it.
+If neither are true, the mode will show even if the option to hide it is enabled for obvious reasons.

 ### (m76T62A) hotfix
 - Fix: State not changing to the commanded state in map to state depending on how the state change was triggered.
 - Fix: Height of the bar axis repeater in Input Viewer could drop to zero making the bar visuals invisible in some situations.